 We strive to keep our clients informed of developments in employment law and to provide timely and informed advice.
 As part of our educative role, we have compiled the most commonly asked questions that employees tend to ask of us.

-An employee must notify her employer at least four weeks before she intends commencing her maternity leave of the date on which she intends going on maternity leave and the date on which she intends returning to work.
-No employee may work for six weeks after the birth of her child, unless a medical practitioner or midwife certifies that she is fit to do so.
+An employee must notify her employer at least four weeks before she intends to commence her maternity leave of the date on which she intends to go on maternity leave and the date on which she intends to return to work.
+No employee may work for six weeks after the birth of her child unless a medical practitioner or midwife certifies that she is fit to do so.